-In this post, we feature a list of 20 startups and SMEs that were selected to enter the acceleration program of RobotUnion that claims to be the first pan-European acceleration program fully focused on robotics.
+In this post, we feature a list of 20 startups and SMEs that were selected to enter the acceleration program of RobotUnion that claims to be the first pan-European acceleration program entirely focused on robotics.

 IM Systems, Netherlands

 Founded in 2016 by Jack Schorsch in Delft, The Netherlands, IM Systems (IMS) develops the Archimedes drive, a planetary transmission that uses friction instead of gear teeth to transmit torque.
-The company claims the Archimedes Drive offers low-input friction, minimal backlash and ratios of 10,000:1.
+The company claims the Archimedes Drive offers low-input friction, minimal backlash, and ratios of 10,000:1.
 IMS is targeting the drive at robotics companies, but it could have other applications.